 Melgaço

-Located in the Alto Minho, Melgaço is a mountainous municipality situated between the left bank of the river Minho and the Peneda and Soajo mountains.
-As a curiosity, it is the municipality in the more northerly part of Portugal.
-The origin of the word Melgaço is not clear among the historians.
-While some argue that it derives from the pre-Roman times, from the word melgaecus, others argue that it derives from the Latin mallicaceus, which means "land with abundance of honey".
-Its occupation dates back to the pre-Roman times, which have left several traces in the territory.
-The highlights include the Castro Laboreiro zone whit its dolmens, cave drawings, Celtic villages and Celtic and Roman bridges.
-The region has undergone a major evolution when, in 1170, Dom Afonso Henriques ordered for it to be populated and for the castle to be rebuilt.
-Melgaço has been, since that time, an important defensive point of the crown against the Castile advances.
-Currently, one of the biggest factors of Melgaço's development is the production of the famous Alvarinho wine.
-Known for its delicate aroma and citric color, this wine already has its own place, that defends and promotes its identity – Solar do Alvarinho.
+Located in Alto Minho, Melgaço is a mountainous municipality located between the left bank of the Minho river and the Peneda and Soajo mountains.
+As a curiosity, it is the northernmost municipality in Portugal.
+The origin of the word Melgaço is not peaceful among historians.
+While some argue that it comes from pre-Roman times, from the word melgaecus, others argue that it comes from the Latin mallicaceus, which means “land abundant in honey”.
+Currently, one of the biggest factors in Melgaço's development is the production of the famous Alvarinho wine.
+Known for its delicate aroma and citrine color, this wine already has a place that defends and promotes its identity – Solar do Alvarinho.

 What to do in Melgaço